SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 or set the trajectory attribute `v_shortcuts=False` to forbid the shortcuts for natural naming and *getitem* access.

-There also exit nice naming shortcuts for already present groups (these are always active and cannot be switched off):
+There also exist nice naming shortcuts for already present groups (these are always active and cannot be switched off):

 * `'par'`  is mapped to `'parameters'`, i.e. `traj.parameters` is the same group as `traj.par`